intel-analytics/ipex-llm/docs/docs/APIdocs/layers/optim/DistriOptimizer.md

 In supervised machine learning, loss function compare the output of the model with the ground truth(the labels of the training data).
 It outputs a loss value to measure how good the model is(the lower the better).
-It also provide a gradient to indicate how to tune the model.
+It also provides a gradient to indicate how to tune the model.

 In BigDL, all loss functions are subclass of Criterion.